gpichot/playground-javascript/exercises/WEXT-Web-Extensions/101-timer-extension.md

 Edit the correct file to display the current time in the popup using the DOM.

-Ensure that the popup updates the show time every second.
+Ensure that the popup updates the time every second.

 ## Step 3: Create the options page